 This article was written by Wendy Tibbitts for the Amersham Society/Amersham Museum newsletter and is reproduced here with permission.

-Copyright in these three pictures is held by the Marie-Louise von Motesiczky Charitable Trust 2015.
+Copyright in all Marie-Louise’s work is held by the Marie-Louise von Motesiczky Charitable Trust.

 Marie-Louise von Motesiczky was born into the cultural high society of Vienna in 1906.
 In her wealthy family’s social circles she mixed with the creative elite of her day.
 As a teenager she was greatly impressed with a regular visitor, the German artist Max Beckmann, who encouraged her artistic inclination and mentored her for the rest of his life.
 She took art lessons in Holland, Germany and Paris, and was influenced by a variety of artists but strove to develop an individual style.
 After the Nazi’s invaded Austria, she and her Mother, fled to Holland , but after a few months emigrated to Britain, where Marie Hauptmann, their long-time housekeeper, joined them.
 After living in hotels and rented accommodation they moved to Amersham and lodged in Stubbs Wood, Chesham Bois.
 Marie-Louise’s biographer says they stayed with the Rev. Gordon Milburn in ‘Durris’, but Elias Canetti in his book “Party in the Blitz” recalls visiting Marie-Louise when she was living at Mrs Meakin’s in Stubbs Wood.
 The wealth that Marie-Louise had been born into was gradually diminishing, and they were forced to leave most of their possessions in Vienna, however they had sufficient funds to buy ‘Cornerways’, and Marie-Louise was able to paint full-time and not rely on the sale of her paintings for income.
 In fact, at that time, she still felt she was developing her style, and was reluctant to sell her paintings.
 The spacious sitting room on the ground floor of ‘Cornerways’ was her studio.